rose-compiler/rose/src/AstNodes/README.md

   the class definition in order to generate code for subclasses, but should not generate the base class.

+* The `Rosebud::tag` attribute takes a single argument which is a symbol to use as the ROSETTA-generated type tag when it needs to be different than the automatically generated tag.
+The auto-generated take is the type name without the leading "Sg" and with a "Tag" suffix.
+For instance, the tag for the class `SgAsmInstruction` would default to `AsmInstructionTag`.

 Property attributes
 -------------------